In Brief

 The Neural Pathway Cascade

-Research by Schroder et al. (2019) and the Kumar team outlined a five-step neural cascade that unfolds in milliseconds when a trigger sound is heard:
+Research by Schroder et al. (2019) and the Kumar team points toward a neural cascade that can unfold rapidly when a trigger sound is heard:

 1. Sound reaches the auditory cortex and is processed normally 2.
-The AIC fires, tagging the sound as emotionally significant and threatening 3.
+The AIC helps tag the sound as emotionally significant 3.
 The amygdala activates, initiating the fight-or-flight response 4.
-The vmPFC attempts to regulate the response but is overridden by the AIC signal 5.
+The vmPFC may attempt to regulate the response while salience systems remain highly active 5.
 The motor cortex activates, particularly in areas mirroring mouth and throat movements

 The mismatch response in misophonia is not a failure of willpower or cognition.
-It is a hardwired cascade that begins before conscious awareness — a process that Kumar's research has made visible for the first time.
+It is a fast body-brain process that can begin before conscious awareness.

 The Motor Mirror Effect